 1. The student's final evaluation on the online Educational Agreement form.
 Grades for field instruction are Satisfactory ("S"), Marginal ("M"), or Unsatisfactory ("U").
-Grades will take into consideration a number of factors that include the points earned on the practice behavior ratings which are as follows:
+Grades will take into consideration a number of factors that include the points earned on the practice behavior ratings.